Music Therapy Frequently Asked Questions

 If you have a question or enquiry that is not answered here or elsewhere on our website please use the Contact Us page and we will do our best to assist you with your query.

 This is variable and depends on individual circumstances – whether the Music Therapy session is individual or in a group setting, for example.
 A Music Therapist will plan with the client or client’s caregiver the number of sessions recommended on a case by case basis.
-Contact a Music Therapist in your area to find out further information.
+Contact a Music Therapist in your area for further information.

 Please let us know.
 If MThNZ receives enough enquiries from people in an area lacking a Music Therapist, it provides us with information that may lead to job creation for a Music Therapist in that area in the future.
 In the interim, some Music Therapists are available to travel to an area to provide consultancy services, give an introductory workshop on music therapy in the community, and work alongside other health/ education/ music professionals where there is an interest, for them to then use Music Therapy approaches in their work.